newcastle-jr-botball/constants/README.md

         return 0;
     }

 OK, do you see what has changed?
 We __defined__ a constant by writing `#define RIGHT_WHEEL 0`.
 So, anywhere we want to reference the port that the right motor is plugged into, we can just use `RIGHT_WHEEL` like we're doing in the `motor` functions.
 This is much easier for someone to understand that just happens to read through our code.
-It is also easier for us to change the port that the motor is plugged in to.
+It is also easier for us to change the port that the motor is plugged into.
 If we want the right motor to be plugged into port 1, all we have to do is change one line:  just change `#define RIGHT_WHEEL 0` to `#define RIGHT_WHEEL 1` - and our program is instantly updated to work with that change.

 *Note:*